top of page

 Done!
 Tiles cleaned in the library.

 Done!
-Temporary repair of the top of the steps on the front porch by replacing rotten decking.
+Repair of the top of the steps on the front porch by replacing rotten decking.

 Done!
 The transom above the door in the kitchen now opens and provides ventilation.